-- One in three people in Ireland will develop cancer during their lifetime.
+- By 2020, 1 in 2 people in Ireland will develop cancer during their lifetime.
 It is predicted that Ireland will see a doubling in the incidence of cancer by 2045.

 - In Ireland an average of 43,000 new cases of cancer are diagnosed each year.
 This means that one person is diagnosed with cancer every 3 minutes.